KerrLyu/KerrLyu.github.io/content/research/_index.md

 2. How Artificial Intelligence Enhances Labor Investment Efficiency (with Mengfei Zhang)

-3. The "Broadband China" Pilot Policy and New Firm Entry: Evidence from China
+3. The "Broadband China" Pilot Policy and New Firm Entry: Evidence from China (with Chao Lu)